Creativity, Culture & Careers

 Do you love to explore new ideas and engage with meaningful questions that impact the world?
 Studying humanities at Seton Hill will prepare you to make innovative contributions as a global citizen, lifelong learner and effective communicator.

-Majors and minors in the humanities – which include English, human services, political science, prelaw, history, religious studies, sociology and Spanish – are designed to pair well together or with majors in other Schools at Seton Hill.
+Majors and minors in the humanities – which include English, political science, history, religious studies, sociology and Spanish – are designed to pair well together or with majors in other Schools at Seton Hill.
 Combining diverse areas of interest and developing varied skills will make you successful over a lifetime of changing workforce realities.

 At the graduate level, the School of Humanities is the home of Seton Hill’s unique M.F.A. in Writing Popular Fiction.